Northwestern U Qatar Global Postdoctoral Scholar (Qatar)

 Work for CID:

-Hala Asmina Guta serves as a reviewer for Arabic.
+Hala Asmina Guta has served as a reviewer for Arabic.

 Hamad Bin Khalifa U: Intercultural Communication (Qatar)